-At first, designer Carolyn Misterek wasn’t particularly thrilled about moving to a city that locals swear was built on a swamp -- a wild exaggeration, by the way, in a place famous for them -- but at least one member of her family is glad they did:
+At first, designer Carolyn Misterek wasn’t particularly thrilled about moving to Washington, DC -- a city locals swear was built on a swamp.
+A wild exaggeration, by the way, in a place famous for them -- but at least one member of her family is glad they did:

 Lou the dog.

 Is it because romping on the beaches along the Chesapeake to "take our mutt Lou for a dip on sweltering summer days” has since become a favorite family pastime? ("No comment", says Lou.)

 A native of Wausau, Wisconsin, Carolyn moved to the district two and a half years ago after her husband accepted a job on Capitol Hill.
 While she admits “I personally wouldn't have chosen this as a home base…”, the area has slowly but surely won her over.
 “Now that we're here, I'm finding there is a steadily growing community of creatives and makers that is really exciting to be a part of.”

 Carolyn’s love of craft bloomed early on.
 As a child, she loved to get up early during summer to watch HGTV's “old school” design shows and plan her craft schedule for the day.
 By parental decree, however, that plan was almost always superseded by a visit to work sites with her builder father.